Interview: Dulquer Salmaan: I Don't Think My Father Will Ever Act With Me In A Film

 A. I think we are just lucky.
 The audiences have changed.
 The 80s and early 90s was a golden era for Malayalam cinema.
 Directors like Padmarajan, Bharadan made amazing cinema and people had an appetite for that.
 I am guessing once it moved on to other filmmakers, we lost our way by doing stuff which other industries were doing.
 But now, we have come back to what we do.
 I was lucky to have entered at that amazing time.
 You have young filmmakers telling real stories about real people.
 Me, Fahadh Faasil and others entered the industry at the right timing.

-Earlier, you had to assist a filmmaker for ten years and spend five years convincingly an actor to get your first film made.
+Earlier, you had to assist a filmmaker for 10 years and spend five years convincingly as an actor to get your first film made.
 But now, you can make films on YouTube and get noticed.

 'I Am A Lot More Paranoid'